 Highlights – and crowd-pleasers – will be the new monographic galleries on James Ensor, Théo Van Rysselberghe and George Minne, and thematic galleries featuring portrait and landscape, the art of the Sint-Martens-Latem School and the Lys Region, Belgian and international Expressionism, abstract art from the Twenties, and Surrealism.
 The high-quality overview of Belgian and international art from this period has a modernity that is not yet too well known by the general public.

 The museum will also exhibit recent additions to the collection that have not yet been exhibited in the galleries, such as a work by the young Ford Madox Brown, a life-sized watercolour by Léon Spilliaert, an early plaster sculpture by Auguste Rodin, two abstract paintings by Pierre-Louis Flouquet and a striking painting by Jules Schmalzigaug.
 We will also exhibit an important series of bequests and donations from the collection of Jozef and Ferdinand De Blieck.
 They comprise about twenty paintings and sculptures by artists such as Emile Claus, Valerius De Saedeleer, George Minne, Albijn Van den Abeele and Gustave Van de Woestyne.

 An encounter between the old and the new

 The MSK, from which the Municipal Museum of Contemporary Art (S.M.A.K.) was created, has a long tradition of cooperation with contemporary artists.
 The reorganisation is a wonderful opportunity to integrate contemporary arts at various crossroads.
-The museum has invited three contemporary artists – Luc Tuymans, Patrick Van Caeckenbergh and Ria Verhaeghe – to engage in a dialogue with older art, and to intervene at various locations throughout the museum.
+The museum has invited three contemporary artists – Luc Tuymans and Patrick Van Caeckenbergh – to engage in a dialogue with older art, and to intervene at various locations throughout the museum.

 You are visiting this website with an outdated browser